Washington University fully supports an environment of diversity and inclusion.

 The Washington University General Surgery Residency was among the first surgical training programs in the country to begin reshaping a century-old model of teaching residents how to perform surgery.
 Residents were traditionally taught under the “See One, Do One, Teach One” method: observe a surgery, replicate it with limited guidance, and, later, teach it.
 Almost 20 years ago, the Washington University residency introduced a skills and simulation lab that allowed trainees to learn some technical skills at their own pace.
 More recently, its educators have been at the forefront of these activities:

 - Flexibility in Surgical Training with more focused training in the resident’s surgical specialty of choice

 - Training models incorporating more evaluation and feedback

-Please browse our website – including the Message from the Chairman, Message from the Program Director, and Residency section – to learn more about the general surgery residency program.
+Please browse our website – including the Message from the Chairman, Message from the Program Director, and Post-Graduate Year Descriptions – to learn more about the general surgery residency program.